BEcorp/ebo-browser/docs/team.md

 # The Team

-Here is an overview of the current MetaMask team, and their primary roles and responsibilities, in the order they joined the team.
+Here is an overview of the current EBO team, and their primary roles and responsibilities, in the order they joined the team.

 ## Core Team Members

-The core team maintains aspects of the main product (the extension) and the core libraries (the MetaMask Controller, provider-engine, etc).
+The core team maintains aspects of the main product (the extension) and the core libraries (the EBO Controller, provider-engine, etc).

 ### Aaron Davis